Duy-Phuong/react-docs/react-maximilan.md

 `npm run dev` và xem tab [http://localhost:3000](http://localhost:3000/) bạn sẽ thấy page với text "Hello Next.js" hiện ra

+instead we create folders and files to reflect our URLs in the file system and Next.js, the package will automatically pass that and use its own internal router to handle all the heavy lifting.
+Now along the way, it pre-renders the content we load as pages on the server, it automatically code splits, so lazy loads that, all of that out of the box without us configuring anything, that is why Next is such a great package and could be worth a look in your next project.

 ### 4. Understanding the Basics

 index.js